runtimeverification/k/tutorial/README.md

 ##### Grigore Rosu

-In this tutorial you will learn how to use the K tool by means of a series of lectures illustrating several simple languages defined using K.  The material in each lecture is presented in two almost equivalent forms: as ordinary text and a a short screencast movie.
+In this tutorial you will learn how to use the K tool by means of a series of lectures illustrating several simple languages defined using K.  Almost all the material is presented in two forms: as ordinary text and a a short screencast movie.
 We recommend the readers to either download the K tool from its URL (<http://kframework.org>) and install it on their machines (K is implemented in Java, so it is platform-independent) or use the provided online interface to execute the tutorial lessons and do the proposed exercises.
 The objective of this tutorial is twofold: to learn K (in folder [tutorial/1_k](/tutorial/1_k/)) and to learn how to define languages across various paradigms using K (in folder [tutorial/2_languages](/tutorial/2_languages/)).